-What types of activities have you planned for your retirement?
+What types of retirement activities have you planned?

 Four out of five people in southern Australia when asked what they intend doing in their retirement answer with “Buy a caravan and travel around Australia”.
 I admit I don’t know how retirees in northern Australia would answer to that question.
 Apart from wanting to build a fence to keep the southerners out.
 I believe some head south in summer to get away from the heat.

 Health issues force some to retire.
-Unfortunately the same issues can limit retirement activities.
+Unfortunately the same issues that forced retirement can limit retirement activities.

 Women are generally more likely to keep themselves occupied in retirement.
 They will go out and